Washington state bill limits measles vaccine exemptions

-OLYMPIA, Wash. — Washington state lawmakers voted Tuesday to removes parents’ ability to claim a personal or philosophical exemption from vaccinating their children for measles, although medical and religious exemptions will remain.
+OLYMPIA, Wash. — Washington state lawmakers voted Tuesday to remove parents’ ability to claim a personal or philosophical exemption from vaccinating their children for measles, although medical and religious exemptions will remain.

 The vote comes as the number of measles cases nationwide this year has passed 600.